GluuFederation/flex/docs/admin/admin-ui/access-control.md

 ### Adding new Roles in Admin UI

 To add new Admin UI user roles, the administrator just need to introduce the policies associated with those roles in the Policy Store.
-On saving the Policy Store the Admin UI parses it and aggregates the roles and role-to-scope mapping.
+Once that Policy Store is activated, the Admin UI parses it and aggregates the roles and role-to-scope mapping.
 The aggregated data is saved into the persistence.

 ### Writing policies: Parent Groups as Resource